I prefer for beginners to do only compound movement since they will result in the greatest

 Seated rows are sometimes said to be back width exercise I think this is true but if used

 I will give you a diagram of both the squats and the leg press but will only describe the leg press.
-The reason for this is the difficult in getting the form correct over the internet.
-I would

 suggest the squat only be done if you have an experience trainer there to teach you.
 Some things